-- At the last inspection, we identified areas of practice that needed improvement.
-This was because the provider had not acted on the findings of a maintenance and environmental audit that recognised the service was in need of repair and maintenance.
-Furthermore, staff told us that managers were slow to act on issues raised around the environment, Improvements had been made. - The service was now, clean, pleasant and well maintained.
-Staff fed back that there had been an extensive refurbishment take place and that managers acted on their feedback. - The service had a strong emphasis on teamwork and communication.
+- The service had a strong emphasis on teamwork and communication.
 Handover between shifts was thorough and staff had time to discuss matters relating to the previous shift. - Staff commented they all worked together and approached concerns as a team.
-A member of staff told us, "We can go to [registered manager] whenever we want, she listens to us and always asks us what we think." - Up to date information was made available for staff including details of specific topics, such as infection prevention and control and the Mental Capacity Act, to ensure they understood and had knowledge of how to assist people.
+A member of staff told us, "We're well supported, and we work together well." - Up to date information was made available for staff including details of specific topics, such as infection prevention and control and the Mental Capacity Act, to ensure they understood and had knowledge of how to assist people.